Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Introduction

 A natural theoretical framework for treating nonequilibrium open systems with memory is the Keldysh nonequilibrium field theory \cite{Schwinger1951,Keldysh1965,Kamenev2011,Sieberer2016,Thompson2023}.
 By formulating dynamics on a closed time contour, this approach provides a unified path-integral description of the system and its environment, allowing environmental degrees of freedom to be systematically integrated out in the spirit of the influence functional formalism \cite{Feynman1963,Caldeira1983}.
 The resulting effective action naturally contains nonlocal temporal kernels that encode dissipation, fluctuations, and memory effects beyond the Markov approximation \cite{Choudhury2024,Wu2024}.
-Such Schwinger–Keldysh approaches have recently emerged as powerful tools for analyzing strongly driven and non-Markovian open quantum systems and their critical nonequilibrium dynamics.
+Such Keldysh approaches have recently emerged as powerful tools for analyzing strongly driven and non-Markovian open quantum systems and their critical nonequilibrium dynamics.
 These properties make the Keldysh framework particularly suitable for constructing a non-Markovian formulation of the entropy bathtub model.

 In this work, we reformulate and extend the entropy bathtub concept within the Keldysh non-Markovian framework, which treats the system and environment on equal footing and naturally captures memory effects and correlations arising from microscopic couplings.
 Inspired by our previous studies of Keldysh field theory in quantum dissipation systems \cite{Liu2026}, we investigate the impact of colored noise, non-Gaussian fluctuations, quantum coherence, and many-body interactions on the standard entropy bathtub profile.
-Our approach unifies microscopic environmental interactions with macroscopic thermodynamic behavior, enabling exact expressions for non-Markovian entropy production, analysis of critical dynamics underlying aging and death, and evaluation of the evolution of system–environment entanglement.
-This framework provides a thermodynamically consistent foundation for understanding the complex, memory-driven dynamics that govern the lifespan of living systems.
+Our main contribution is not merely to extend known non-Markovian results to a biological context, but to provide a unified Keldysh-based open-system framework that connects microscopic system--environment coupling, memory kernels, generalized Langevin dynamics, non-Markovian master equations, entropy production, and fluctuation--dissipation violation within a single formalism.
+This framework also allows us to derive exact expressions for non-Markovian entropy production, analyze critical relaxation dynamics, and examine the evolution of system--environment entanglement.
+At the same time, the biological scenarios discussed below are intended as coarse-grained and illustrative interpretations of the formalism, rather than as quantitative descriptions of specific organisms or datasets.

 This paper is organized as follows.
 Section~\ref{Formalism} presents the theoretical framework, including the Keldysh formalism, the derivation of non-Markovian memory kernels, the non-Markovian entropy bathtub model in Section~\ref{Bathtub}, and generalized fluctuation–dissipation relations in Section~\ref{Fluctuation}.
 The physical implications are discussed in Section~\ref{Noise} on colored noise and non-Gaussian fluctuations, Section~\ref{Interaction} on many-body interactions, and Section~\ref{Exact} on entropy production and fluctuation theorems.
 Section~\ref{Aging} analyzes the critical dynamics of aging and death, Section~\ref{Response} derives non-Markovian response functions, and Section~\ref{Evolution} examines the evolution of system–environment entanglement entropy.
 Section~\ref{Conclusion} summarizes our findings.